Citizens and visitors are asked to follow the specific Covid-19 management guidelines as listed on Dare County's website.

-The unincorporated Village of Frisco is situated on a narrow strip of sand called Hatteras Island and is a part of North Carolina's famous Outer Banks (OBX).
-It is a popular destination for surf fishing, surfers, kiteboarding, sailboarding, sunbathers, boaters, campers, RVers, beachcombers and history buffs.
+The Village of Frisco is situated on a narrow strip of sand called Hatteras Island and is a part of North Carolina's famous Outer Banks (OBX).
+It is a popular destination for surf fishing, surf boarding, kiteboarding, sailboarding, sunbathers, boaters, campers, RVers, beachcombers as well as history buffs.
 Frisco is approximately six miles long and it has only one main highway (NC Hwy 12) entering and exiting.
-With no traffic lights, even in the peak of the tourism season, traffic is never a real problem here.
+Frisco has no traffic lights.
+So even in the peak of the tourism season traffic is never a real problem here in Frisco.

 All six miles of Frisco's beaches are part of the Cape Hatteras National Seashore under the jurisdiction of the National Park Service.
-Visitors with four wheel drive vehicles are permitted to drive on specified Frisco beaches.
-Use the links below to find out more about the NPS rules and regulations for using our Frisco beaches.
+Visitors with four wheel drive vehicles are permitted to drive on specified Frisco beaches if willing to abide by the rules.
+Please take some time and use the links below to find out more about the National Park Service rules and regulations for using our Frisco beaches.

-Frisco's beaches offer may activities like beach walking, picnicking, playing in the sand, fishing, surfing, kite flying, boogie boarding, etc. The sensations of a cooling ocean breeze on a hot summer's day while enjoying our awesome natural Frisco beaches will provide memories for the entire family.Read More
+Frisco's beaches offer may activities like beach walking, picnicking, playing in the sand, fishing, surfing, kite flying, boogie boarding, etc. The sensations of a cooling ocean breeze on a hot summer's day while enjoying our awesome natural Frisco beaches will provide outstanding memories for your entire family.Read More

 Frisco beaches are regulated by the National Park Service.
 In order to protect the various plants and wildlife, many activities like driving on the beach, fishing, fires, commercial filming, tournaments, marathons, weddings, speeches and other group gatherings are allowed by permit only.
 Read More